Having Arm & Shoulder Pain?

 Forward Head Neck

 Most of these syndromes are exacerbated by the way we sit, stand and sleep.
-Do an experiment for yourself: Sit up nice and erect and move your arms out to the side and up over your head.
+Do an experiment for yourself: Sit up nice and tall and move your arms out to the side and up over your head.
 Notice how far they go without pain or restriction.
 Now, slump over and do it again.
 Notice how limited your shoulder movement has become.
 Does that tell you anything?
 I hope so.
-If not, come to Nashville Neuromuscular Center and let our therapeutic massage specialists help you understand how the creation and maintenance of better postural habits will keep your shoulders moving fully and happily for years to come.
+If not, come to Nashville Neuromuscular Care and let our therapeutic massage therapist help you understand how the creation and maintenance of better postural habits will keep your shoulders moving fully and happily for years to come.